Apple supplier Foxconn replaces iPhone business chief- Bloomberg News

 Jan 17 (Reuters) - Taiwan's Foxconn 2317.TW has appointed Michael Chiang as the new boss for its iPhone assembly business after a tumultuous year in China, Bloomberg News reported on Tuesday, citing people familiar with the matter.

-Chiang replaces longtime leader Wang Charng-yang as head of the iPhone assembly division, the report added.
+Chiang replaces longtime leader Wang Charng-yang as head of the iPhone assembly division, the Bloomberg report said.

 Foxconn declined to comment.
 Apple did not immediately respond to a request for comment.